nagendra-sathyamurthy/capstone/fda/devops/jobs/KUBECTL-ISSUE.md

-# kubectl Issue and Workarounds
+# kubectl Issue and Solutions

 ## Problem